 As you know, corrosion builds up on the hub-to-wheel interface.
 This happens because the metals are different, and that promotes corrosion.
 But also because the wheels generally aren’t rotated as part of service anymore.
 This is a particular problem on low-mileage cars in salt states where the wheels may not be removed for years.

 To prevent this from happening, follow the simple steps below.
 Your wheels should be removed, hubs cleaned, and copper grease reapplied once a year.

 - Wire brush

 - Copper grease

-You’ll need a torque wrench to set the lug nuts to spec, check out this post it covers how to use a torque wrench “Mechanics Torque wrench”.
+You’ll need a torque wrench to set the lug nuts to spec; check out this post which covers how to use a torque wrench “Mechanics Torque wrench”.

 You may find the following posts helpful: